NASA space-flown Gemini and Apollo medallions: Space-flown numismatic items

 Numismatic souvenirs have accompanied astronauts on nearly every early spaceflight.
-Mercury astronauts carried small light-weight mementos on their missions, often in the form of US coins or banknotes.
+Mercury astronauts carried small, lightweight mementos on their missions, often in the form of US coins or banknotes.
 On the first sub-orbital flight (Mercury-Redstone 3), Alan Shepard carried with him four one-dollar silver certificates which were subsequently signed by him, other Mercury astronauts, and support staff becoming short snorters.
 A number of Mercury dimes were flown aboard Mercury-Redstone 4 in 1961, being recovered with the capsule from the Atlantic Ocean in 1999.
 John Glenn, piloting the first crewed U.S. orbital spaceflight Mercury-Atlas 6 also carried several one-dollar silver certificates.

 Space-flown numismatic items are also known for early Gemini missions.
 On the first crewed Gemini flight (Gemini 3), Grissom and Young brought 50 two-dollar bills.
 Young also made history for smuggling "contraband" on board the flight, in the form of a corned-beef sandwich.

 Other currencies have been taken to space as well; in 2014, Chris Hadfield made history with the first unveiling of a new currency design in space when he revealed the new design for the Canadian five-dollar note aboard the International Space Station.